jimratliff/GenoMac-system/README.md

 ```

 ### Reassert systemwide settings
-To reassert the systemwide settings (in response to any changes in them in this repo):
+To reassert the systemwide settings (in response to any changes in them in this repo) after refreshing the local clone:
 ```bash
 cd ~/.genomac-system
 git pull origin main